maros/Zway-RandomDevice/README.md

 that only one device is triggered at a time, and that the triggered device is properly turned off once the random virtual device is turned off.

+This module works well with the ConditionSwitch module that can be used to turn of random devices based on presence mode and time.

 # Configuration

 ## timeFrom, timeTo: